 - analysis of urban agriculture food crop and animal product value chains

-Benefits & risks of urban agriculture
+Challenges and Opportunities of urban agriculture

 - analysis of and recommendations for good practices in crop and livestock production for safe and healthy food